jonathanneo/boardGamesPoll/README.md

 ## Pipelines on Heroku
 We have created automated CI [pipelines on Heroku](https://www.heroku.com/continuous-delivery).
 When a pull request is created, an app will automatically be created to allow developers to view and test the app.
-After testing is performed on the new app and pushed to Staging, the staging-app can be pushed into production using the CLI by:
+After testing is performed on the new app and pushed to Staging, the staging-app sits there for more testing and review until it is ready to be pushed into production using the CLI by:
 ```
 heroku pipelines:promote -a board-games-poll --to boardgamespoll
 ```